bitfocus/companion-module-bss-soundweb/companion/HELP.md

 In theory, it should work on any Soundweb London device, providing it supports the [London Direct Inject Protocol](https://help.harmanpro.com/soundweb-london-third-party-control).

-This module is only compatible with Companion v3 and will be maintained from Companion `v3.2.0` onwards.
+This module is only compatible with Companion v3 and will be available in Companion from `v3.3.0`.

 ## Getting Started